-The information economics literature became particularly prominent after the seminal work of, for instance, Akerlof (1970), Spence (1973), and Stiglitz and Weiss (1981).
-This literature focuses on the extent to which imperfect information, which can lead to adverse selection and moral hazard, influences decision-making in the marketplace (Amit et al., 1998).
-Imperfect information is also a major cause of agency problems because it precludes the writing of complete contracts that clarify and stipulate the behavior of entrepreneurs in all eventualities, making corporate governance particularly salient (Hart, 1995).
+The information economics literature became particularly prominent after the seminal work of Akerlof, Spence, and Stiglitz (e.g., Akerlof, 1970; Spence, 1973; Stiglitz and Weiss, 1981).
+It focuses on the extent to which imperfect information, which can lead to adverse selection and moral hazard, influences decision making in the marketplace (Amit et al., 1998).
+Imperfect information is also a major cause for agency problems because it precludes the writing of complete contracts that clarify and stipulate the behavior of entrepreneurs in all eventualities, making corporate governance particularly salient (Hart, 1995).

-When investing in young, entrepreneurial firms, external investors are confronted with hidden information problems that may lead to adverse selection-the situation where they invest in lowquality projects that have been presented to them as high quality (Amit et al., 1998).
-This situation is possible because entrepreneurs, who are intimately involved in their firms and those firms' internal systems and operations, often have more information on the quality of their firms compared to external investors, who can only assess the average quality of firms on the market.
+When investing in young, entrepreneurial firms, external investors are confronted with hidden information problems that may lead to adverse selection-the situation where they invest in low-quality projects that have been presented to them as high-quality (Amit et al., 1998).
+This situation is possible because entrepreneurs, who are intimately involved in their firms and their internal systems and operations, often have more information on the quality of their firms compared to external investors, who can only assess the average quality of firms on the market.
 Entrepreneurs may also have incentives to misrepresent the information they have to their advantage when searching for financing.
-For instance, they may highlight visible signs of progress on specific projects while withholding information about other projects or tensions within firms that could undermine those firms' viability.
+For instance, they may highlight visible signs of progress on specific projects while withholding information about other projects or tensions within firms that could undermine the viability of firms.
 Consequently, the information-disadvantaged investors may only be willing to buy shares at a discount, which reflects their information disadvantage.
-This behavior may lower the average quality of firms that sell shares because entrepreneurs of above-average-quality firms have no incentive to sell their shares at a discount and may thus withdraw from the market, potentially leading to market failure.
+This behavior may lower the average quality of firms that sell shares because entrepreneurs of above-average quality firms have no incentive to sell their shares at a discount and may thus withdraw from the market, potentially leading to market failure.

-When investing in young, entrepreneurial firms, external investors also face hidden action problems because they cannot perfectly observe the effort and actions of entrepreneurs (e.g., Amit et al., 1998).
+When investing in young, entrepreneurial firms, external investors are also facing hidden action problems because they cannot perfectly observe the effort and actions of entrepreneurs (e.g., Amit et al., 1998).
 This situation may lead to moral hazard problems, especially if the goals of entrepreneurs and investors are not perfectly aligned.
-Entrepreneurs, for instance, may shirk effort, invest in "pet" projects (e.g., research projects with limited commercial value) to achieve private benefits at the expense of external investors, and sometimes even take actions that not only harm external investors (and other stakeholders) but also themselves (Schulze et al., 2001).
+Entrepreneurs, for instance, may shirk effort, invest in 'pet' projects (e.g., research projects with limited commercial value) to achieve private benefits at the expense of external investors and sometimes even take actions that not only harm external investors (and other stakeholders) but also themselves (Schulze et al., 2001).
 The risk of this occurring in entrepreneurial firms is particularly high because of their focus on exploration and experimentation, often outside known boundaries.
-Entrepreneurs are also rule breakers who do not do things in conventional ways, which increases the causal ambiguity surrounding their intentions and actions (Harris, Sapienza, & Bowie, 2009).
+Entrepreneurs also are rule breakers, who do not do things in conventional ways, increasing the causal ambiguity surrounding their intentions and actions (Harris et al., 2009).